dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 # dbt Semantic Layer partner integration

 :::info Coming soon
-The dbt Semantic Layer is undergoing some sophisticated changes, enabling more complex metric definitions, efficient querying, and changes to the [dbt_metrics package](https://docs.getdbt.com/blog/deprecating-dbt-metrics).
-For more info, check out the [The dbt Semantic Layer: what's next?](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/) blog.
+The dbt Semantic Layer is undergoing some sophisticated changes, enabling more complex metric definitions and efficient querying.
+As part of these changes, the dbt_metrics package will be deprecated and replaced with MetricFlow.
+For more info, check out the [The dbt Semantic Layer: what's next?](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/) and [dbt_metrics deprecation](https://docs.getdbt.com/blog/deprecating-dbt-metrics) blog.
 :::

 This guide is for dbt Semantic Layer integration partners and explains integration guidelines, and connectivity.<br />